fkapsahili/EntRAG/README.md

 echo "GEMINI_API_KEY=<your_gemini_api_key>" >> .env
 ```

-4. Run the pipeline with the default config
+4. Run the pipeline with the default config:
 ```bash
 # Navigate to the benchmark package
 cd packages/entrag